SahilDinanath/PolySpace/README.md

 ## License

-PolySpace is licensed under the [MIT License](LICENSE).
+PolySpace is licensed under the [GNU General Public License v3.0](LICENSE).
 Feel free to use, modify, and distribute the game as per the terms of the license.

 ---